dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 Every time dbt Cloud runs a project, it generates and stores information about the dbt project—in other words, metadata.
 It stores information on how it's executed, including accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.

 The dbt Metadata API helps organizations analyze and improve their data using the outputs of dbt execution.
-You can use the Metadata API to perform freshness analysis, catalog metrics, power downstream integrations and more:
+You can use the Metadata API to perform freshness analysis, catalog metrics, power downstream integrations, and more:

  - Discover and understand data for analysis
  - Ensure data quality based on models, tests, and sources